 Progress requires the development of an interdisciplinary community of social scientists who do simulation.
 Progress also requires the development of an even broader community of researchers from all fields who are interested in the simulation of any kind of system with many agents.
 Certainly, ecology and evolutionary biology have a great deal to offer for the study of decentralized adaptive systems.
 Likewise, computer science has recently started to pay a great deal of attention to how large systems of more or less independent artificial agents can work with each other in vast networks.
-In addition, mathematics has developed some very powerful tools for the mathematical analysis of dynamic systems.
+In addition, mathematics has developed some very powerful tools for the analysis of dynamic systems (Flake, 1998).
 Even the playful field of artificial life offers many insights into the vast potential of complex adaptive systems.
 Conversely, social scientists have a great deal to offer evolutionary biologists, computer scientists and others because of our experience in the analysis of social systems with large numbers of interacting agents.
+The educating of modelers is typically done within the context of specific disciplines.
+To help build bridges across disciplines, Leigh Tesfatsion and I have developed an on-guide for newcomers to agent-based modeling across the social sciences (Axelrod and Tesfatsion, 2005).